Without a Sound

-Without a Sound is the sixth studio album by alternative rock band Dinosaur Jr., released on August 23, 1994.
+Without a Sound is the sixth studio album by alternative rock band Dinosaur Jr., released on August 23, 1994 through Blanco y Negro Records and Sire Records.
 It is the first Dinosaur Jr. album not to feature Murph on drums, who is replaced by vocalist and guitarist J Mascis.
 It is also their most commercially successful album, peaking at number 44 on the Billboard Top 200.
 "Feel the Pain" and "I Don't Think So" were released as singles, with "Feel the Pain" reaching number 4 on the Billboard Modern Rock Tracks chart, becoming one of their biggest hits.
-Mascis later admitted that his father's death affected his writing and performance on this album, and he took three years to deliver the next Dinosaur Jr. LP, 1997's Hand It Over.
+Mascis later admitted that his father's death hung over this album, and he took three years to deliver the next Dinosaur Jr. LP, 1997's Hand It Over.

-"Feel the Pain" is a playable track in the video games Guitar Hero World Tour and Rock Band 2.

 Production and background

-J Mascis said he had a hard time writing the album because his father had died around the time they were making the album.
+J Mascis said the album was his hardest to write.
+His father had died around the time they were making the album.
 The cover artwork is a painting by former professional skateboarder Neil Blender, an early fan and friend of the band.
 The album title comes from a lyric in the song "Even You".